Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ### 2024-01-05
 In class: Handling for guess progress.
 Guesses are stored in a separate buffer that is updated each time a user makes a letter guess and written into the second line of word.txt.
 Unknown letters are displayed as asterisks.
 40min.\

+### 2024-01-07
+At Home: Updated guess progress handling (cumulative for both letter and word guesses), fopen uses r+ now instead of r and w.
+Added guess amount functionality for checkletterguess (rewrites 3rd line of file for each letter guess).
+Need to discuss how checkwordguess will work for incrementing the guess amount tomorrow.
+30 min.